-All private and public development projects within the DUDD that include changes or additions to the walkway, landscape, building edge (new construction or façade changes), and/or building signage are subject to review by the Planning and Development Department staff and/or the DDRB for compliance with the DUDSG.
+All private and public development projects within the DUDD that include additions, new construction, redevelopment (rehabilitation, renovation, or restoration), reconstruction of a parking lot, and new signage are subject to review by the Planning and Development Department staff and/or the DDRB for compliance with the DUDSG.
 Changes to the interior of buildings do not require staff/DDRB approval.